Zulfiqar Mirza: Career

 Mirza was assigned the portfolio of Jails and Prisons, as well as the portfolio of Senior Minister for Works, Services and Forest in the Sindh cabinet.
 He remained a member of the Provincial Assembly of Sindh, and a member of the PPP Central Executive Committee, and Vice President of PPP (Sindh) till 28 August 2011.
 He was suspended from the committee in 2015.

 He is also a member of the board of directors of Mirza Sugar Mills located in Badin District, Sindh.

 Allegations against MQM

 In November 2011, Mirza left for London carrying documents he claimed contained evidence against Altaf Hussain and the Muttahida Qaumi Movement (MQM) with regards the murder of Imran Farooq.
 Mirza presented the evidence to the Scotland Yard on 17 November 2011.

 Fight against corruption

-Zulfiqar Mirza has said that the political gathering of the Imran Khan led Pakistan Tehreek-e-Insaf was an indicator of change in Pakistan and thousands of PPP workers, loyal to Benazir Bhutto and Zulfikar Ali Bhutto, along with Shah Mehmood Qureshi would come out on the streets for a change too.
+Zulfiqar Mirza has said that the political gathering of the Imran Khan led Pakistan Tehreek-e-Insaf was an indicator of change in Pakistan and thousands of PPP workers, loyal to Benazir Bhutto and Zulfikar Ali Bhutto, along with Shah Mahmood Qureshi would come out on the streets for a change too.
 Mirza said that he was still a PPP worker and vowed to fight against corrupt ministers and cliques in the party.
 However, Mirza's wife, Fahmida Mirza has also been declared a loan defaulter by the State Bank of Pakistan.